metabase/metabase/docs/enterprise-guide/authenticating-with-saml-azure-ad.md

 ![AZEnterpriseApp](images/saml-azure-ad-enterprise-app.png)

 In the new page click on **+ Create your own application** and a bar will open in the right side of the page.
-Enter "Metabase" as the name of the application and select `Integrate any other application you don't find in the gallery (Non-gallery)` as the option and click the **Create** button on the bottom of the bar.
+Enter "Metabase" as the name of the application, select `Integrate any other application you don't find in the gallery (Non-gallery)` as the option and click the **Create** button on the bottom of the bar.

 ![AZMetabaseApp](images/saml-azure-ad-create.png)